drseg/swift-fsm/README.md

 #### Logical Clashes

-A logical clash occurs when transitions share the same start state and event, but their next states differ:
+Transitions clash when they share the same start state and event, but their next states differ:

 ```swift
 try turnstile.buildTable {